Kings and Queens of Denmark

 children :

-m King Valdemar I of Sweden (Sw022), after her sister Jutta's death;
+m King Valdemar I of Sweden (Sw022)

 2. Ingeborg; † 1287;